the-locksmith/rcon/README.md

 ### Test

-It is possible to test autoban feature without banning anyone, so that no innocent users are banned after configuration adjustment:
+It is possible to test autoban feature without banning anyone, so that no innocent users are banned after incorrect configuration adjustment:

 ```
 rcon -autoban-test
 ```

-This will only print matched users along with RCON commands that needs to be performed to ban/kick them, but actual ban/kick will not happen.
+This will only print matched users, but actual ban/kick will not happen.

 ### Cron Job